tanveersiingh/PSTAT134FinalProject/README.md

 - Creates a feature matrix and recommends similar movies using vector similarity.
 - Provides a simple **chat-style Shiny interface** where users can type a movie they like (or a free-form query) and receive recommendations.

-## Demo / Write-up

-The main project report is included in three formats:

-- `134FinalProjectWriteUp.html`
-- `134FinalProjectWriteUp.pdf`
-- `134FinalProjectWriteUp.Rmd`

 ## Running the app locally

 ### 1) Get the dataset

-Download **“The Movies Dataset”** from Kaggle and place the CSVs into the expected folder structure.
+Download **“The Movies Dataset”** from [Kaggle](https://www.kaggle.com/datasets/rounakbanik/the-movies-dataset) and place the CSVs into the expected folder structure.

 The app expects the following files to exist: